 Himeji Castle is the iconic Castle in Japan (in my opinion it’s basically the Castle in Japan that looks like the real-life Emoji Castle) and really should be on your Japan itinerary!
 But it’s one of the places that you’ve seen photos of but probably aren’t quite sure where Himeji Castle is!

 Well, Himeji Castle is in the City of Himeji however there are not many other things to do in Himeji which is why it isn’t as well known and often gets’ missed from travellers Japan trips as unless you know it’s there, you won’t just stumble upon it.

-Himeji is located not too far West from the popular cities of Osaka, Kobe & Kyoto and it’s on the Shinkansen line from these Cities to Hiroshima so it’s very popular for travellers to Japan to visit Himeji Castle on the way to or from Hiroshima by jumping off the train at Himeji Station and leaving their bags at the train station for a few hours.
+Himeji is located not too far from the popular cities of Osaka, Kobe & Kyoto and it’s on the Shinkansen line from these Cities to Hiroshima, so it’s very popular for travellers to Japan to visit Himeji Castle on the way to or from Hiroshima by jumping off the train at Himeji Station and leaving their bags at the train station for a few hours.

 It’s especially popular for travellers to Japan with a JR Pass as Himeji is on the JR route meaning the train there and back is included in your JR Pass and a great JR Pass Day Trip.

-The other best way to see Himeji Castle is to visit on a day trip from Kobe, Osaka or Kyoto if you are staying in one of those 3 Cities and not getting the train to Hiroshima because it’s not far at all and very possible to do as a day or half-day trip, especially when travelling on the super-fast bullet trains aka Shinkansen trains!
+The other best way to see Himeji Castle is to visit on a day trip from Kobe, Osaka or Kyoto if you are staying in one of those 3 Cities because it’s not far at all and very possible to do as a day or half-day trip, especially when travelling on the super-fast bullet trains aka Shinkansen trains!